Jamia Siddiqia: Foundation

-Jamia Darululoom Siddiqia was founded on 12 February 1990 by a cleric Molana Mashkoor Hashmi.
-He chose the name "Siddiqia" for this newly established seminary on the name of his beloved teacher and renowned orthodox diobandi Cleric of subcontinent Molana Siddiq Ahmed Bandvi(r) late.
+Jamia Darululoom Siddiqia was founded on 12 February 1990 by a cleric ‘Maulana Mashkoor Hashmi.
+He chose the name "Siddiqia" for this newly established seminary on the name of his beloved teacher and renowned orthodox deobandi Cleric of subcontinent Molana Siddiq Ahmed Bandvi(r) late.

 Affiliation

-Jamia Darululoom Siddiqia is a prominent institute of Ahl-e-Sunnat Wel Jamat.
+Jamia Darululoom Siddiqia is a prominent institute of Ahl-e-Sunnat Wal Jamat.
 All the teachers and the students of this institute are cordially affiliated with the doctrine of revolutionary deobandi movement of Indian sabcontinant.

 Jamia Darululoom Siddiqia is formally allied with the local board of Islamic seminaries, Wifaq ul Madaris Al Arabia Pakistan, which is the largest board of Islamic Seminaries all around the world.
 Therefore, Jamia Daruloom Siddiqia relied on Wifaq ul Madris to make all the arrangements for conducting annual examination at all the levels.

 Administration of Jamia is also taking significant steps to be affiliated with the Boards of Secondary Education and the Board of Higher Secondary Education, Karachi.

 Significants

-Jamia Darululoom Siddiqia is included in some of those Islamic seminaries where modern and mainstream education, (from school to the college level) are also given with traditional Darse-Nizam course of The Quran, Hadees and Fiqah.
+Jamia Darululoom Siddiqia is included in some of those Islamic seminaries where modern and mainstream education, (from school to the college level) are also given with traditional Dars-i Nizami course of The Quran, Hadees and Fiqah.